ponlawat-w/moodle-local_accessibility/README.md

 `cd local/accessibility`

+At this point the plugin will be installed but without any widgets.
+To add the widgets you can check out by tag as follows.
 Find the tag you want to checkout then (assuming this is the tag you want)

 `git checkout v1.0.1-with-widgets`